On this page:

 Data Privacy

-To avoid any risk of disseminating identifiable data, a disclosure control technique called data suppression has been utilised.
-Cells that have values of less than five have been primarily suppressed and annotated as ‘< 5’.
+In practice, data suppression means that cells that have values of less than five have been primarily suppressed and annotated as ‘< 5’.
 To prevent cells that have been primarily suppressed from being calculated, other cells may also need to be suppressed.
 This is known as consequential or secondary suppression.
 These cells are annotated as ‘np’ (not published).
-In the data cube (uCube), a disclosure control technique called input perturbation has been applied to the data, whereby small random adjustments are made to cell counts.
+In the pivot tables, a disclosure control technique called input perturbation has been applied to the data, whereby small random adjustments are made to cell counts.